 The course is designed to provide students with the ideal blend of theoretical ideas, experiential learning and practical application tools to empower them with inclusive leadership skills.
 This elective course in the IMC master’s degree program will give students exposure to diversity and inclusion strategies that are currently being implemented and are working.

 “I want people to understand that diversity and inclusion is a business imperative,” explained Allen.
 “Babies of color now outnumber non-Hispanic white babies (1 year or younger), according to estimates from the U.S. Census Bureau.
 These babies will grow up to be employees and consumers.
 So, it's not a feel-good initiative; it's an engagement strategy necessary for long-term business success.”

-Allen will also be speaking at the College of Media’s INTEGRATE Conference, August 2-4, 2018, in Morgantown, West Virginia.
-The three-day conference is designed for marketing communications professionals and students.
+Allen presented "Creating Authentic Brand Engagements with Diverse Influencers" at the College of Media’s INTEGRATE Conference, August 3, 2018, in Morgantown, West Virginia.

 Allen earned her bachelor’s degree from the University of Notre Dame and her master’s in organizational communications and public relations from Wayne State University.

 Learn more about the IMC graduate program, faculty and curriculum at http://imc.wvu.edu/ .